joiscode121/eth-wallet/README.md

 # Ethereum Wallet

 A basic Ethereum wallet application that allows users to view their balance and send transactions using the Ethereum blockchain.
-This project is built using React, Ethers.js, and Webpack.
+This project is built using basic Javascript.

 ## Features